gerencianet/gn-api-sdk-node/docs/carnets.md

 Carnet is a payment method that generates a bundle of charges with the same payment information and customer.

-In order to generate a carnet, you'll need the items, the customer and the number of repeats (or parcels).
+In order to generate a carnet, you'll need the items, the customer, the expiration date of the first charge and the number of repeats (or parcels).

-The carnets can also be generated with the `metadata` attribute, just like in the banking billet, containing the `notification_url` and/or `custom_id`
+The carnets can also be generated with the `metadata` attribute, just like in the banking billet, containing the `notification_url` and/or `custom_id`.

 There are other optional params:

-- `expiration date` of the first charge
 - `post_office_service`, which tells if the carnet must be sent via post office service (to you or to your clients)
 - `split_items`, identifying if the total value must be splitted among the charges (defaults to `false`)
 - The carnet `instructions`